-When hiring an employee, regardless of the nature and duration of the contract, the employer must comply with various mandatory formalities, including the pre-employment declaration (PAE).
+When hiring an employee, regardless of the nature and duration of the contract, the employer must comply with various mandatory formalities, including the Pre-Employment Declaration (PSEA).
 Additional specific formalities are foreseen for the recruitment of certain categories of employees.

 The content of a job offer must comply with certain rules.
-It must be written in French (with exceptions) and be dated.
-The advertisement must not include discriminatory criteria or face prosecution.
+It must be in French (except for exceptions) and be dated.
+The ad should not include discriminatory criteria or face prosecution.

-The grounds of discrimination in relation to the offer of employment shall also apply during interviews.
+The grounds of discrimination in relation to the offer of employment also apply during interviews.

-The employer does not have the obligation to inform Pôle emploi of recruitment offers.
-It can use other sources.
-For example, advertisements in the press, professional social networks, online media, recruitment firms, temporary work agencies, trade shows or forums.
+The employer is not obliged to inform Pôle emploi of recruitment offers.
+It can use other sources, such as: press announcements, professional social networks, online media, recruitment offices, temporary work agencies, trade shows or forums.

-It must be sent to theUrssaf (or MSA for the agricultural scheme) on which the establishment where the employee works depends before hiring and no earlier than 8 days before..
+It shall be transmitted to theUrssaf (or MSA for the agricultural scheme) on which the establishment where the employee works depends before hiring and no earlier than 8 days before.

-The employer does not have to make a PATD when signing a probationary agreement.
+The employer does not have to make an EAP when signing a work placement agreement.

-Electronic reporting is mandatory for companies that have filed more than 50 employment returns in the previous calendar year.
+Electronic reporting is mandatory for companies who have sent more than 50 employment returns in the previous calendar year.

-For other companies, the online declaration is to be preferred, but employers still have the opportunity to fill out a paper declaration which can be sent by fax or mailRAR..
+For other companies, the online declaration is preferable, but employers still have the possibility to fill out a paper declaration.
+It can be sent by fax or mailRAR.

-Urssaf or MSA no longer sends acknowledgement of receipt to employers who transmit their EAPR by post or fax.
+The Urssaf or the MSA no longer sends acknowledgements to employers who send their EPAD by post or fax.

 General scheme employee

-FYI : the employer must establish the EPAD even if the employee is not yet registered.
-He must then ask the employee to take the steps with the CPAM (or MSA for an agricultural worker) from his place of residence to obtain his social security number (or NIR).
+FYI : the employer must establish the EDP even if the employee is not yet registered.
+He or she must then ask the employee to apply to the CPAM (or MSA for an agricultural worker) from his place of residence to obtain his social security number (or NIR).

-- Company name (or employer's first and last names) and address of establishment
+- Company's social name (or employer's first and last names) and address of institution

-- Siret number the establishment (or the class number issued by the business formalities center, if registration is in progress)
+- Siret number of the establishment (or the book number issued by the company formalities centre, if registration is pending)

-- Contact details of the occupational health service on which the employer depends, if it is covered by the general social security scheme
+- Contact details of the occupational health service on which the employer depends, if it falls under the general social security system

-- Name, given names, sex, date and place of birth, social security number of the employee (if already registered)
+- Name, given names, sex, date and place of birth, employee's social security number (if already registered)

 - Nature, duration of contract and trial period for CDIs and DDCs over 6 months

-In addition to DPAE, a prior declaration shall be made by the employer, by registered letter addressed to the labor inspectorate:
+In addition to DPAE, the employer shall make a prior declaration of the persons recruited by registered letter addressed to the labour inspectorate:

 - Upon re-hiring at an institution that has ceased to employ staff for at least 6 months

-- When declaring a change of business (change of operator, industry or trade, or geographical transfer)
+- When reporting company change (change of operator, industry or trade, or geographic transfer)

-The receipt of the letter must be presented by the employer upon request of the labor inspection at the first visit of the inspection.
+The receipt of the registered letter must be submitted by the employer upon request of the labour inspectorate at the first visit of the latter.

-- Inform the employee that he will benefit every 2 years from a professional interview
+He informs the employee that he benefits every 2 years from a professional.

-- Train and/or provide specific information on occupational risks and their prevention
+It provides specific information on occupational risks and their prevention.